 The average person in the country has about 1.5 primary care visits a year.
 6.9% of them managing a given year with no visits is quite expectable.
 Absent evidence correlating health outcomes with higher frequency primary care visits, the quite expectable is also the quite acceptable.

 One particular DPC advocate keeps repeating that, “a primary purpose of direct primary care is to prevent a claim from happening in the first place.”
-To the extent that he is saying that DPC docs with an eye on business development will go far to keep their downstream utilization stats looking good, here’s probably right.
+To the extent that he is saying that DPC docs with an eye on business development will go far to keep their downstream utilization stats looking good, he’s probably right.
 That’s not necessarily a good thing.

 On the other hand, to the extent he is suggesting that FFS-PCPs do not think about how to keep their patients from needing downstream care, that’s profoundly insulting.

-** Distant from home, but where I had a few friends and family, I once arrived a bit unwell and without medicine, but nothing emergent.
+** Just a few years back, distant from home, but where I had a few friends and family, I once arrived a bit unwell and without medicine, but nothing emergent.
 About an hour after I arrived, I got a call from a local FFS practitioner.
 “Hi, I’m Doc X, a friend of Bob S. Bob thinks you may need a ‘script or something.
 What’s going on?”